-10 Simple Parenting Tips to Manage Preschoolers At Home
+10 Simple Parenting Tips to for Preschoolers At Home

-Parenting in the current times is something no one expected to handle.
+Parenting in the current times is something no one is expected to handle.
 One day your kid was going to school and the next day the world was shutting down.
 It can be quite challenging to manage preschoolers at home, now more than ever.
 Without regular schools, you are either reduced to being the teacher yourself or your kid has to use video classes for lessons.
 Since adjusting to the new reality can be hard, we have compiled a few pointers to help you through the transition.
-Read on to know how you can effectively handle online schooling for your preschooler.
+Read on to know how you can effectively handle online classes for your preschoolers at home.

 Establish a daily routine

-Set up a designated space for your toddler to study
+Set up a designated space for your preschooler to study

 If you want to successfully manage preschoolers at home, it is absolutely necessary to keep them away from any kind of distraction.
 Even a single ring of the doorbell can easily distract a kid’s mind.
 Find out the things that can distract your kid from their lessons, for example, video games, computer, TV, toys and pets.
 Then make sure to limit their exposure.
 This means turning off television or desktops, turning off Wi-Fi, not attending phone calls loudly while they are studying and putting pets in different rooms.